Alison Jaggar: Education and career

 Born in Sheffield, England, Jaggar earned a bachelor's degree in philosophy at Bedford College, University of London in 1964 and a master's degree in philosophy from the University of Edinburgh in 1967.
 She completed her doctorate in philosophy from the State University of New York (SUNY), Buffalo in 1970.

 During her career, Jaggar has held appointments at SUNY Buffalo, Miami University, the University of Cincinnati, the University of Illinois at Chicago, the University of California, Los Angeles, Rutgers University, Victoria University of Wellington, the University of Oslo, and the University of Birmingham.
-From 1994–1997, she was director of the Women's Studies department at the University of Colorado at Boulder.
-She later served as Graduate Director and Associate Chair of the Philosophy department at the university from 2004–2008.
-From 2007–2014, she worked as a Research Coordinator at the Centre for the Study of Mind in Nature at the University of Oslo in Norway.
+From 1994 to 1997, she was director of the Women's Studies department at the University of Colorado at Boulder.
+She later served as Graduate Director and Associate Chair of the Philosophy department at the university from 2004 to 2008.
+From 2007 to 2014, she worked as a Research Coordinator at the Centre for the Study of Mind in Nature at the University of Oslo in Norway.

 A founding member of the Society for Women in Philosophy, she was instrumental in the creation of the field of feminist studies, and taught what she believes to have been the first feminist philosophy course ever offered.
-A co-founder of Hypatia: A Journal of Feminist Philosophy, Jaggar was a member of the editorial board from 1983–2009 and Associate Editor from 2006–2008.
-She chaired the American Philosophical Association (APA) Committee on the Status of Women from 1986–1991 and served as co-president of the North American Society for Social Philosophy from 1995–1997.
+A co-founder of Hypatia: A Journal of Feminist Philosophy, Jaggar was a member of the editorial board from 1983 to 2009 and Associate Editor from 2006 to 2008.
+She chaired the American Philosophical Association (APA) Committee on the Status of Women from 1986 to 1991 and served as co-president of the North American Society for Social Philosophy from 1995 to 1997.